+In 2014 and 2015, Adam appeared with Opera Omaha and The Atlanta Opera in a co-collaboration of Verdi's RIGOLETTO.
+He also appeared as Masetto in Mozart's DON GIOVANNI with First Coast Opera in St. Augustine, Florida.
 In 2013, Adam made his Opera Omaha debut appearing as Morales in Bizet’s CARMEN, and he completed the season as an emerging artist with Virginia Opera.
 Prior season highlights include debuts with The Atlanta Opera and Lyric Opera of Virginia in 2012, appearing in the role of El Dancairo in CARMEN for both companies.
 As an emerging artist, Adam has completed seasons with companies including Opera Theatre of Saint Louis, Central City Opera, Opera North, and Lyric Opera of Virginia.
 He was a 2011 prizewinner at The Birmingham Opera Competition, a finalist in The Dallas Opera Guild Competition, and most recently won the People’s Choice Award at The American Traditions Competition in Savannah, Georgia.

 In 2010, Adam made his European debut at Wexford Festival Opera in Wexford Ireland, appearing as The Ballad Singer in Richard Wargo’s WINNERS and as an Oompa Loompa in Peter Ash’s THE GOLDEN TICKET; both productions were European premieres.
 A champion of modern music, Adam has collaborated with and performed for living composers including Carlisle Floyd, William Bolcom, Stephen Paulus, Richard Wargo, Simon Sargon, Peter Ash (both the world and European premieres of THE GOLDEN TICKET), Oliver Knussen, Ned Rorem, and Philip Glass.
 Additional performance credits include COSI FAN TUTTE (Guglielmo and Don Alfonso), A LITTLE NIGHT MUSIC (Count Carl Magnus), ROMEO ET JULIETTE (Lord Capulet), the staged premiere of Bolcom’s LUCREZIA (Chucho), CARMEN (Escamillo), Stephen Paulus’s THE POSTMAN ALWAYS RINGS TWICE (Frank Chambers), SUSANNAH (Olin Blitch), the world premiere of Simon Sargon’s THE SINGING VIOLIN (Baron Frederick), OKLAHOMA!
 (Will Parker), THE MUSIC MAN (Oliver Hix), CAMELOT (Lancelot), and SWEENEY TODD (Anthony).